1.0 The Central Bank and Regulator Supervisor Forum (CERES)

 2.1(f) The CERES Forum will be governed and managed by FS-ISAC under the processes and authorities established in the by-laws of FS-ISAC and CERES Forum Charter.

-2.2 Cornerstones of the FS-ISAC
+2.2 Cornerstones of Sharing

 2.2(b) Authenticated Sharing of Information: The CERES Forum structure will allow certain information, such as events, incidents, threats, vulnerabilities, resolutions and solutions, to be shared in an authenticated, anonymous and private manner.
 Recipients of alerts are confident information is from an authorized and vetted source.

-2.2(c) FS-ISAC Owned and Operated: Assurance that the database and input is owned by FS-ISAC and/or the CERES Forum Members, submitted to a private sector service provider, and managed by a professional staff in accordance with the CERES Forum Charter and these Rules.
+2.2(c) FS-ISAC Owned and Operated: Assurance that the database and input is owned by FS-ISAC and/or the CERES Forum Subscribers, submitted to a private sector service provider, and managed by a professional staff in accordance with the CERES Forum Charter and these Rules.

-2.2(d) No Freedom of Information Act (FOIA) Access: Control of the portal by the private sector ensures that the CERES Forum database is not subject to Freedom of Information Act requests from the press or others that are not Members of the CERES Forum.
+2.2(d) No Freedom of Information Act (FOIA) Access: Control of the portal by the private sector ensures that the CERES Forum database is not subject to Freedom of Information Act requests from the press or others that are not Subscribers of the CERES Forum.

-3.Member Eligibility & Enrollment
+3.0 Subscriber Eligibility & Enrollment

-3.1 CERES Forum Member Eligibility
+3.1 CERES Forum Subscriber Eligibility

 3.1(b) Other Requirements: